luyadev/luya-module-cms/UPGRADE.md

 ## 4.x to 5.0

++ This release contains the new migrations which are required for the user and file table.
+Therefore make sure to run the `./vendor/bin/luya migrate` command after `composer update`.
-+ Drop support for 7.x, minimum php version is now 8.0
++ Support for PHP 7.x has been discontinued.
+The minimum required PHP version is now 8.0.

 ## 3.x to 4.0